Do you offer part-time positions?

 How can I receive a refund?

-If the requested refund is beyond 60 days of the original donation, please call 1-800-RED CROSS, and your request will be evaluated on an individual-case basis.
+For all other refund request, please call 1-800-RED CROSS or submit an online form and your request will be evaluated on an individual-case basis.

 I have a ‘Pending’ transaction on my account from the Red Cross.
 What does this mean?